 To help educate the campus community about sexual assault, all students and employees are provided with information and prevention tips on an annual basis.
 When the annual security and fire reports are announced each year by October 1, a link is included to remind everyone about the information and take them there.
 To access this additional information, click on the link under the Violence Against Women Policy below.
 Free safety literature for women is available to the campus community through the Dallas campus Student Life.
 In addition, escorts are available on a case-by-case basis for protective detail, upon request.

-To find information on registered sex offenders see the website for the Virginia Sex Offender Registry at http://sex-offender.vsp.virginia.gov.
+To find information on registered sex offenders see the website for the Georgia Sex Offender Registry at https://gbi.georgia.gov/georgia-sex-offender-registry.